Forestry Mulching FAQ

 🌲 What size material can you mulch?

-Our 48-inch mulcher handles brush, saplings, small trees, and general overgrowth.
+Brush, saplings, and trees up to 6″ diameter.
 We don't take down large-diameter trees, and we don't do fence or structure removal or any grading or soil work.
 If you're not sure your job fits, that's exactly what the free estimate is for.

 Before & During the Job